10 Crazy Guidance to Get a Quality Food Hygiene Rating Scheme

 Did you know, poor food hygiene may lead to serious health conditions like gastroenteritis, Hepatitis A and food poisoning?
 Alarming, right?

-Poor food hygiene, not only affects the health of consumers but also diminishes the reputation of a particular food establishment.
-Legal action might be taken as well against the food businesses responsible for conducting poor food hygiene practices.
+Poor food hygiene not only affects the health of consumers but also diminishes the reputation of food establishments.
+The food businesses responsible for conducting poor food hygiene practices can face legal action.

 While maintaining proper food hygiene is the practice of cooking and storing foods at the correct temperature to prevent illness or the spread of diseases, poor food hygiene resembles just the opposite.